neondatabase/website/content/docs/manage/roles.md

 updatedOn: '2023-11-02T10:54:40.458Z'
 ---

 In Neon, roles are Postgres roles.
-Each Neon project is created with a default Postgres role that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
+Each Neon project is created with a default Postgres role that takes its name from your Neon account (the email, GitHub, Google, or partner account that you registered with).
 This role owns the ready-to-use database (`neondb`) that is created in your Neon project's primary branch.

 Your default Postgres role and roles created in the Neon console, API, and CLI are granted membership in the [neon_superuser](#the-neon_superuser-role) role.
 Roles created with SQL from clients like [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) are only granted the basic [public schema privileges](/docs/manage/database-access#public-schema-privileges) granted to newly created roles in a standalone Postgres installation.
 These users must be selectively granted permissions for each database object.
 For more information, see [Manage database access](/docs/manage/database-access).